sainap/serverless-artillery-workshop/Lesson0: Before the workshop/BEST-PRACTICE-USER.md

                 "lambda:UpdateFunctionCode",
                 "lambda:ListVersionsByFunction",
                 "lambda:PublishVersion",
-                "lambda:InvokeFunction"
+                "lambda:InvokeFunction",
+                "lambda:GetFunction",
+                "lambda:CreateFunction",
+                "lambda:DeleteFunction"
             ],
+            "Resource": "arn:aws:lambda:<region>:<accountID>:function:*"
+        },
+        {
+            "Effect": "Allow",
+            "Action": [
+                "logs:DescribeLogGroups",
+                "logs:CreateLogGroup",
+                "logs:DeleteLogGroup"
+            ],
-            "Resource": "arn:aws:lambda:<region>:<accountID>:function:serverless-artillery-*:*"
+            "Resource": "arn:aws:logs:<region>:<accountID>:log-group:*"
         }
     ]
 }
 ```
-*NOTE: The last line of the script needs some edits. `<region>` should be your preferred region, (us-east-1 reccomended, but a [list](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) of all regions is available) and `<accountID>` should be the account ID of the user being granted these permissions. `accountID` is the 12 digit number in the middle of `User ARN` which can be found on the mainpage of the user (IAM->Users->User).*
+*NOTE: Some resource lines of the script needs some edits. `<region>` should be your preferred region, (<region> reccomended, but a [list](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) of all regions is available) and `<accountID>` should be the account ID of the user being granted these permissions. `accountID` is the 12 digit number in the middle of `User ARN` which can be found on the mainpage of the user (IAM->Users->User).*

+For documentation on what a policy is and a general deeper understanding of what this script is doing, checkout Amazon's [Overview of IAM Policies](http://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html).